Bit Dimensions and Definitions

 Plunge

 Moving straight down or plunging into the stock.
-Normally used as a lead in/out method, though it could apply to drilling.
-This is the most aggressive lead in method.
+Normally used as a lead-in/out method, though it could apply to drilling.
+This is the most aggressive lead-in method.
 NOTE: Do not use with compression or downcut bits!
-They move the chips down and so when plunging leaves them with no way to leave the cut and will cause the bit to clog, overheat...!
+They move the chips down, and so when plunging, leave them with no way to leave the cut and will cause the bit to clog, overheat...!

-Other lead in methods, one will lower the bit in a spiral ramp, the other will use a helical ramp.
+Other lead-in methods; one will lower the bit in a spiral ramp, while the other will use a helical ramp.
 These terms can also be used to describe the toolpath used.

 Sawdust

-What you get when the chips are too fine, basically they stop being recognisable chips and become sawdust.
+What you get when the chips are too fine; basically, they stop being recognizable chips and become sawdust.
 You can reduce this by slowing the RPM and/or increasing the feed rate so that the bit is cutting larger chips.

-Cutting too small chips can greatly increase the heat generated by friction between the bit and the stock as the chips are supposed to carry a lot of the heat away.
-This can be especially important when cutting materials such as plastics with a low melting point where it’s not so much sawdust as the bit looking like the centre of a candyfloss machine due to the material melting and sticking.
+Cutting too small chips can greatly increase the heat generated by friction between the bit and the stock, as the chips are supposed to carry a lot of the heat away.
+This can be especially important when cutting materials such as plastics with a low melting point, where it’s not so much sawdust as the bit looking like the center of a candyfloss machine due to the material melting and sticking.

 Chatter

-This can be reduced by increasing the RPM, decreasing the feed rate, possibly decrease the depth of cut.
+This can be reduced by increasing the RPM, decreasing the feed rate, or possibly decreasing the depth of cut.
 It is advised to only change one at a time and see what happens.

 Chip Load (AKA Feed per Tooth)